 Edwardian sashes are a combination of the other two options, using a ‘six on two’ design.
 This means that the top pane is split into two rows of three, although there isn’t a specific arrangement or pattern for how this is done.

 The bottom pane is often completely clear in these windows, meaning that they still have all the visibility of a box design.
-However, this isn’t always the case, and it heavily depends on the design in Lincolnshire.
+However, this isn’t always the case, and it heavily depends on the design.
 Some doors also use a design similar to this.

 High-quality materials are important when working with these designs, even if you don’t need any repairs.
 Nearly three-quarters of all original traditional sash windows are gone, including the timber windows, usually due to wear and tear or poor maintenance.